Purdue-CS193/homework-0-amrithpusala/index.md

 # Amrith Pusala's First CS193 Homework

 Things about the class I like:
-- 1 credit
+- All my friends are in it
-- Very chill
+- Learning useful things
 - TA Led